logzio/logz-docs/_source/user-guide/log-shipping/shipping-methods/code-library--python.md

 <div id="django-config">

-### Configure your project using Django
+### Configure Logz.io Python Handler for a Django project

-Use the samples in the code block below as a starting point, and replace the sample with a configuration that matches your needs.
+Add the code block below to your Django app's file (`settings.py` by default).
+Use the samples in the `logzio` block as a starting point, and replace the sample with a configuration that matches your needs.

 For a complete list of options, see the configuration parameters below the code block.👇